KJasman/CSC360-Handbook/Chapter1.typ

 As a preface, it should be noted that this handbook was last modified in April 2025.
 Since then, the technology mentioned may have evolved!
 However, the concepts contained within may serve as a good reference if you find yourself lost – or simply want to learn a little bit more and aren't sure where to start.

-Chapter 1 covers programming tools with which some competency is expected.
+This section covers programming tools with which some competency is expected.
 This chapter aims to address any gaps in understanding and establish an applied understanding of the aforementioned tools.

 There may be more chapters added to support student learning with worked examples.
 ")
 )

-= Chapter 1: Programming Tools
+= Programming Tools

 #v(0.15in)

-== Mastering Git
+= Git Basics

-#v(0.25in)
+#v(0.15in)

 Whether you're new to version control or already have a grasp of the basics, this section will help you understand how Git works, how to manage your code changes, and how to collaborate effectively with others.